egoncalv/libft/README.md

 > Copies n characters from memory area src to memory area dest.
 ---
 * **ft_memmove** `void	*ft_memmove(void *dst, const void *src, size_t len)`
-> Copies n characters from str2 to str1, but for overlapping memory blocks, memmove() is a safer approach than memcpy().
+> Copies len characters from src to dest, but for overlapping memory blocks, memmove() is a safer approach than memcpy().
 ---
 * **ft_strlcpy** `size_t	ft_strlcpy(char *dst, const char *src, size_t dstsize)`
 > Copies up to size - 1 characters from the NUL-terminated string src to dst, NUL-terminating the result.
 Returns the length of the string it tried to create.